Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     The user may modify the `target_dir`, and `out_dir` in the slurm script as needed.

-## 3. Assemble RNA-Seq alignments into potential transcripts
+## 3. Assemble RNA-Seq alignments into transcripts

-### 3.1 Compute transcript abundances
+### 3.1 Create sample-level transcript assemby

-* compute transcript abundances in a local environment
+* Create sample-level transcript assemby in a local environment

     ```bash
     #!/bin/bash